 We are all attached to our phones and it is killing people.

-At the SMA Law Group, we know that pedestrians face more risks in and around the roadway than anyone else.
+At the SMT Legal, we know that pedestrians face more risks in and around the roadway than anyone else.
 Our knowledgeable and experienced team will work with you if you have been injured due to another person’s negligence.
-When you need a Pittsburgh pedestrian accident attorney, we will work to secure the compensation you deserve.
+When you need a Pittsburgh crosswalk accident attorney, we will work to secure the compensation you deserve.

 So Much Distraction